oemof-solph model with variable partload efficiency

 oemof-solph model with variable partload efficiency#

-(9)#\[E_\text{out} = E_0 + m \cdot \dot E_\text{in}\]
+(9)#\[\dot E_\text{in} = E_0 \cdot \dot E_\text{out,nominal} + m \cdot \dot E_\text{out}\]

-(10)#\[\eta = \frac{E_\text{out}}{E_0 + m \cdot \dot E_\text{in}}\]
+(10)#\[\text{COP} = \frac{\dot E_\text{out}}{E_0 \cdot \dot E_\text{out,nominal} + m \cdot \dot E_\text{out}}\]

 Fig. 20 Compressor power and COP as function of the heat pump heat production at 7 °C.#